EU LIFE SUNALGAE

-The main objective of the LIFE SUNALGAE project is to demonstrate a new, innovative algae material that can provide enhancements in the efficiency of silicon based and thin film solar panels.
+Swedish Algae Factory is honored to receive the highly selective EU LIFE grant.
+The main objective of the LIFE SUNALGAE Project is to demonstrate a new, innovative algae material that can provide enhancements in the efficiency of silicon based and thin film solar panels.

 This project is the first of its kind that extract and utilize the shell of an algae group called diatoms in larger scale in solar panel efficiency enhancing applications.
-These algae shells are made of silica and have a natural nanoporous structure that has been designed by million years of evolution for efficient light trapping to be able to secure the survival of these algae.
-SAFAB has refined the process of cultivation of diatoms and extraction of diatom´s silica shells.
+SAFAB has refined the process of cultivation and extraction.
 The material is produced in an environmentally friendly process where water is cleaned, valuable nutrients are recycled, carbon dioxide is absorbed and a valuable sustainable organic biomass is also produced.

-The project aim to build up a larger pilot facility for production of this innovative algae material where SAFAB´s algae cultivation also is utilized to recycle nutrients from a land based fish farm.
+The project aim to build up a larger factory for production of this innovative algae material where the cultivation also recycles nutrients from a land based fish farm.
 Material produced from the facility will tested for repeatable efficiency enhancement in solar panels.

 Disclaimer: the content on this site does not represent EASME and EASME is not responsible for any use that may be made of the information it contains

 The project was launched in in the summer 2018 and a project team and reference group were formed.
 Other main milestones included: assignment of subcontractors, launch of web site and initiation of tests on solar panels

 Decision on process design and preparation for procurement.
 Preparation of required agreements and all permits in place.
 Other main milestones are related to communication of the project on notice boards and in the press.

 Construction of the algae factory including greenhouse and processing.
 Connection of water pipes to nutrient rich water source.